 - 4. The maximum number of persons permitted in the gallery of each courtroom has been determined and posted.
 The maximum capacity of the courtroom will be monitored and enforced by court staff. - 5.
 The gallery of the courtroom has been marked to identify appropriate social distancing in the seating.
 Seating is limited to every other row.
-A maximum of fourteen (14) persons will be allowed in the seating area of the gallery.
+A maximum of fifteen (15) persons will be allowed in the seating area of the gallery.
+If there are ever more than 10 persons present at one time, the Bailiff will ensure the health protocols adopted are being successfully being implemented and followed.